the1lab/1lab/src/1Lab/Equiv.lagda.md

 idEquiv .isEqv y = contr (y , λ i → y) λ { (y' , p) i → p (~ i) , λ j → p (~ i ∨ j) }
 ```

-For Cubical Agda, the type of equivalences is special, so we have to
+For Cubical Agda, the type of equivalences is distinguished, so we have
-make a small wrapper to match the interface Agda expects.
+to make a small wrapper to match the interface Agda expects.
 This is the
 [geometric definition of contractibility], in terms of [partial
 elements].